Arghya4201/namaste-react/Readme.md

 // Production build command : npx parcel build index.html
 // Dev build command : npx parcel index.html
 // parcel cache and dist are two folders that are generated when we build (prod/dev)
-//so like node modules, parcel cache and dist get generated when be run the build command so not push in git
+// so like node modules, parcel cache and dist get generated when be run the build command so not push in git

 -> React element => Object => ReactDom makes it an HTML element and pushes it to browser The root element from app.js is pushed to browser when the element is rendered and thus replaces what was present in index.html root to the new content of root of app.js